tari-project/tari/RFC/src/Glossary.md

 [Mimblewimble], range proofs are used to prove that outputs are positive values.

 ## RegistrationCollateral
-[RegistrationCollateral]: #registrationcollateral "An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered"
+[RegistrationCollateral]: #registrationcollateral "An amount of tari token that is locked up on the base layer when a [Validator Node] is registered"

-An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered.
+An amount of tari token that is locked up on the base layer when a [Validator Node] is registered.
 In order to make Sybil attacks expensive and to provide an authorative base layer registry of [validator node]s they will need to lock up a amount of [Tari Coin] on the [Base Layer] using a registration transaction to begin acting as a VN on the DAN.